mcclatchy/design/hi/cards/fundraising-chart/README.md

 `collected` and `goal`

-These attributes will be converted to an integer, and used to mathematically figure out how much of the bar to fill.
+These attributes will be converted to integers and used to mathematically figure out the filled portion of the bar.

 `value`